Finished high school and ready to apply for uni?

 Explore our enabling pathways

-If you don’t currently meet our admission requirements, our portfolio entry pathway as well as our media portfolio pathway, could be an option for you.
-These pathways allow you to demonstrate your eligibility through a portfolio related to the course you’re applying for.
+If you don’t currently meet our admission requirements, our experienced based entry and creative media portfolio entry pathway, could be an option for you.
+These pathways allow you to demonstrate your eligibility through academic, extracurricular and life experiences, or in the case of creative media portfolio, a submission of work related to the course you’re applying for.

 International Baccalaureate